HSCI 131. Health and Society (3)

 The course examines women’s global health within the content of health inequities.

+Prerequisite: HSCI 533.
 Preparatory: Graduate standing as a conditional or classified student in the MPH program.
 Graduate students not in the program may enroll with permission of course instructor.
-In-depth study of the conceptual/theoretical and practice-based methodologies of community health education program planning and evaluation.
+In-depth study of the conceptual/theoretical and practice-based methodologies of public health program planning and evaluation.

 Critical analysis of theoretical issues and current methodologies related to influencing health behavior.
-Special emphasis will be given to the selection and application of principles to the field setting.
+Special emphasis will be given to the selection and application of principles to the field of public health.

 HSCI 534.
 Lactation Education for the Healthcare Professional (3)